steinarbragi/nn-a3/readme.md

-# Real Time Object Classification
+# Real Time Object Recognition

-Using keras and the VGG16 model
+Using keras, ResNet50 and the VGG16 model